wasp-lang/deploy-action/README.md

           server-url: ${{ secrets.SERVER_URL }}
           # Optional: Set the Wasp version to use, defaults to latest
           wasp-version: "0.16.0"
+          # Optional: Set the working directory to deploy from
+          working-dir: "app"
 ```

 Notice that we are using the `secrets.FLY_TOKEN` so Wasp knows how to deploy.